jebeom/lhd_project_page/README.md

-# Multi-Robot Motion Planning from Vision and Language using Heat-inspired Diffusion
+# Multi-Robot Motion Planning from Vision and Language using Heat-Inspired Diffusion

 This repository hosts the project page for our paper.